 As expected, the importance of good management was emphasised in the personnel survey responses.
 The development of leadership skills is constantly a focal area of the Group's human resources (HR) strategy.
-The development of leadership skills is a key area of the Group's personnel strategy."

 Both new and longer serving supervisors were given systematic training that included theory, exercises and other learning at work.
 The aim was to develop leadership skills, focusing on clarifying the role of supervisors, interaction skills and management of change.